Restream/reindexer/fulltext.md

 - `matchedDocCount` - number of documents in which a subform of the word was found
 - `termCountInDoc` - number of words found in the document for the query word subform
 - `wordsInDoc` - number of words in document
-- `k1` - free coefficient (Сoefficient that sets the saturation threshold for the frequency of the term.
+- `k1` - free coefficient (Coefficient that sets the saturation threshold for the frequency of the term.
 The higher the coefficient, the higher the threshold and the lower the saturation rate.)
 - `b` - free coefficient (If b is bigger, the effects of the length of the document compared to the average length are more amplified.)

 |   |    Parameter name     |   Type   |                             Description                                                 | Default value |